 NOTE: New complete flipper assemblies for older Bally games have recently come available as new aftermarket reproductions, so these can often be used to replace older flipper mechanisms in older Bally games, as well as some other makes/models.
 Click here for more details.

 New replacement parts for most older-model pinball games can be difficult or impossible to find anymore, since most of the original manufacturers have been out of business for several decades and new replacement parts simply aren't available anymore.

 One alternative to the difficult task of trying to repair or rebuild the original flippers on your older-model pinball machine is to consider upgrading the entire flipper assemblies to a later/modern design.
 There are a few benefits to this upgrade:

 Flipper Coil Mounting:

 When using the later-model units, you can either keep and re-use your old flipper coils, or you can purchase new coils- either in the old original style, or later-model coils- all depending on your personal preferences, what game you are working on, and your own technical abilities.
-Replacement coils are available on our Coils & Coil Parts page.
 Need help selecting a coil?
 Just e-mail us with the name of the game you are working on, what type flipper assemblies you're installing, and we can help.